hackclub/assemble/judging.md

 ### Hackathon judges

 This is a base case.
-Normal hackathon-style judging with science faire desks & project numbers.
+Normal hackathon-style judging with science fair desks & project numbers.
 During a judging period, judges go out to each table and review a demo.
 Each judge should be a field expert (technical, design, etc.) so they can understand what they're reviewing.

 At the end of the demo time, judges get back together and compare rubrics.